 What would you like to be doing in 10 years’ time?

 The London Olympics will have come and gone by then and possibly changed the face of sport in this country.
 Of course, I would like to be involved in sport long term.
-At the moment, I’m particularly interested in motivating support professionals like coaches and physiotherapists to maximise their own potential.
+At the moment, I’m particularly interested in motivating support professionals like coaches and physiotherapists to maximize their own potential.
 There’s still a lot to be done in terms of recreating in children that basic passion for sport and that drive to succeed.
 I would like to be more involved in that challenge in some way.

 Tina Ryan is a freelance journalist